clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 You'll also need to pull that controller certificate into system CA trust.
-The specifics of how to do this vary by Linux distribution (eg: ``update-ca-certificates``, ``update-ca-trust``, and ``trust`` are examples of tools for this purpose on Ubuntu, Fedora and Clear Linux respectively).
+The specifics of how to do this vary by Linux distribution (eg: ``update-ca-certificates``, ``update-ca-trust``, and ``trust`` are examples of tools for this purpose on Ubuntu*, Fedora* and Clear Linux respectively).

 Keystone node